dotnet-websharper/docs/content/core/sitelets.md

     // Returned Content:    (value of IndexContent : Content<EndPoint>)
     ```

-* `Sitelet.Sum` takes a sequence of Sitelets and tries them in order until one of them accepts the URL.
+* `Sitelet.Sum` takes a sequence of sitelets and tries them in order until one of them accepts the URL.
 It is generally used to combine a list of `Sitelet.Content`s.

   The following sitelet accepts `/index` and `/about`: